Louise-Ryan/GENE-FAM/README.md

 ```
 </p>

 If new hits are predicted with AUGUSTUS, they will be labelled with a prefix defined using the $hit_prefix variable on line 53.
-For example, if this variable is set to "Hit", new predictions will be labelled as "Hit1, Hit2 ...etc.".
-This can be adjusted to suit the use-case.
+For example, if this variable is set to "Hit", new predictions will be labelled as "Hit1", "Hit2" etc. This can be adjusted to suit the use case.
 ```
 my $hit_prefix = "Hit"; #Line 53
 ```
 </p>

-New AUGUSTUS predictions are checked to ensure that the hmmer identified region is retained in the prediction.
+New AUGUSTUS predictions are checked to ensure that the hmmer identified region is retained in each prediction.
 The $domain_cover_threshold parameter on line 54 specifies the percentage of the hmmer identified region that must be retained in the prediction to be considered valid.
 This number should be between 0 and 1.
 ```
 my $domain_cover_threshold = 0.9; #Line 54
 ```